 All these functions store the retrieved character and its rendition in the object pointed to by wcval.

-wcval Is a pointer to an object that can store a complex character and its rendition. y Is the y (row) coordinate of the position of the character to be returned. x Is the x (column) coordinate of the position of the character to be returned. win Is a pointer to the window that contains the character to be returned.
+Is the x (column) coordinate of the position of the character to be win Is a pointer to the window that contains the character to be returned.